tox-dev/tox/docs/example/unittest.rst

 Running unittests with 'discover'
 ------------------------------------------

-The discover_ project allows to discover and run unittests and we can easily integrate it in a ``tox`` run.
+The discover_ project allows you to discover and run unittests that you can easily integrate it in a ``tox`` run.
 As an example, perform a checkout of `Pygments <https://pypi.org/project/Pygments>`_:

 .. code-block:: shell